 If the applicant has not taken the SAT or ACT within the last eight years, he or she has the option of taking the General Studies Admissions Exam (GSAE) as an alternative.
-All applicants who received their secondary education in the United States must take one of three examinations (SAT, ACT, GSAE) and provide the school with the official results.
-If the applicant is unable to supply the school with SAT or ACT test results, he or she must take the GSAE in order for the application to be eligible for review by the Admissions Committee.
+All applicants who received their secondary educations in the United States must take one of three examinations (SAT, ACT, or GSAE) and provide the School with the official results.
+If the applicant is unable to supply the School with SAT or ACT test results, he or she must take the GSAE in order for the application to be eligible for review by the Admissions Committee.

 When to Take the Exam

-Applicants may sit for the GSAE any time after submitting Part I of their application for admission.
+Applicants may sit for the GSAE any time after submitting their application for admission.